AI Construction Providers

 4. Solicited correction pipeline — Professionals, project owners, and regulatory contacts can submit documented corrections.
 Corrections supported by official documentation are processed on a priority basis.

-No directory can guarantee real-time accuracy across all 50 state licensing jurisdictions.
-Listings reflect the most recently verified state and carry a disclosed verification reference period.
+No provider network can guarantee real-time accuracy across all 50 state licensing jurisdictions.
+Providers reflect the most recently verified state and carry a disclosed verification reference period.

-The listings within this directory function as a starting point for professional identification, not as a substitute for independent credential verification or procurement due diligence.
-For background on how to navigate this resource effectively, the How to Use This AI Construction Resource page provides structured guidance on search, filtering, and interpreting listing data.
+The providers within this network function as a starting point for professional identification, not as a substitute for independent credential verification or procurement due diligence.
+For background on how to navigate this resource effectively, the How to Use This AI Construction Resource page provides structured guidance on search, filtering, and interpreting provider data.

-For researchers studying AI adoption patterns in construction, listing data should be triangulated with industry reports from the Associated General Contractors of America (AGC) and the Construction Industry Institute (CII), neither of which is affiliated with this directory.
+For researchers studying AI adoption patterns in construction, provider data should be triangulated with industry reports from the Associated General Contractors of America (AGC) and the Construction Industry Institute (CII), neither of which is affiliated with this provider network.

 Service role classification follows standard construction industry divisions: